- Departments M - Z

 What is the current status of this project?

 There are currently delays in driving times because the traffic signals along Centre St. need to be upgraded, re-timed, and synchronized to match the new lane changes.
-Traffic engineers are analyzing the signals and developing recommendations to upgrade the infrastructure.
+Traffic engineers have analyzed the signals and developed recommendations to upgrade the existing, antiquated infrastructure.
 Once re-timed and synchronized, the traffic signals will stay green longer and fix the vehicle circulation issues currently seen throughout the corridor.
-We appreciate your patience as this work is completed.
+We appreciate your patience as this work is completed!

 Can I provide feedback?